akyuta/web-jitter-rng/README.md

 - **Non-Blocking**: Implements asynchronous chunking to collect samples without freezing the main thread/UI.
 - **Configurable**: Adjustable CPU workload implementation and sampling parameters.

+### 🛡️ Security & Usage Guidelines (Important)

+- **Supplementary Use Only**: This library is designed to provide *additional* entropy on top of standard CSPRNGs.
+It should not be used as the sole source of randomness for sensitive cryptographic operations.
+- **Timer Resolution Risks**: Browser `performance.now()` resolution is often reduced (coarsened) or jittered by the browser to prevent side-channel attacks.
+This implementation attempts to mitigate this with heavy CPU loops, but the entropy quality is highly dependent on the browser and OS environment.
+- **Recommended Usage**: Always mix the output of this library with `window.crypto.getRandomValues()` (e.g., via XOR) to ensure defense-in-depth.

 ### Project Structure (Monorepo)
 This project is a monorepo managed by NPM Workspaces.